Multimodal Shannon Game with Images: Discussion

 \section{Discussion}

 Inspired by the 4 central questions (\emph{Why?
 What?
 How?
-When?}) about prediction in language processing proposed by \citet{huettig2015four}, we look at the results from the cognitive perspective.
-We are primarily interested in the \emph{What?} questions i.e. what cues were relevant for the predictions and what language features are affected the most with change in contextual cues.
+When?}) about prediction in language processing proposed by \cite{huettig2015four}, we look at the results from the cognitive perspective.
+We are primarily interested in the \emph{What?} questions i.e. what cues were relevant for the predictions and what language features are most affected with change in contextual cues.

 Irrespective of the input modality, from the POS experiments it is evident that both the prediction confidence (anticipatory processing by \citep{kukona2014lexical}) and accuracy for verbs and nouns improve significantly with an informative multimodal context.
-We also posit that the extra modality makes the models (and humans) more confident about the content of the sentence and that translates to the added condifence and accuracy of determiners.
+We also posit that the extra modality makes the models (and humans) more confident about the content of the sentence and that translates to the added confidence and accuracy of determiners.
+For \cite{kukona2014lexical,kukona2011time} the modality was acoustic while our input modality was text and images.
 Note that for GPT-2 the pattern of confidence and accuracy increasing with extra modal information does not fit perfectly with verbs.

-In terms of the effects of priming in language models, \citet{sinclair2022structural,prasad2019using} use (syntactic and structural) priming to see how much language models are succeptible to priming effects.
-Similarly, \citet{misra2020exploring} explored the effect of semantic priming in BERT.
-Our formulation of the Multimodal Shannon Game establishes a way to effectively compare the priming effects in humans and LMs on the same benchmark which has not been attmpted before.
-We also find that the priming effect, as explored by us, gets more noticeable with additional context with autoregressive models, which contradits \citet{misra2020exploring}.
-However, we do acknowledge that although they looked at the phenomenon of semantic priming, the methodology and the nature of stimuli used in \citet{misra2020exploring} is radically different.
+In terms of the effects of priming in language models, \cite{sinclair2022structural,prasad2019using} use (syntactic and structural) priming to see how much language models are susceptible to priming effects.
+Similarly, \cite{misra2020exploring} explored the effect of semantic priming in BERT.
+Our formulation of the Multimodal Shannon Game establishes a way to effectively compare the priming effects in humans and LMs on the same benchmark which has not been attempted before.
+We also find that the priming effect, as explored by us, gets more noticeable with additional context with autoregressive models, which contradits \cite{misra2020exploring}.
+However, we do acknowledge that although they looked at the phenomenon of semantic priming, the methodology and the nature of stimuli used in \cite{misra2020exploring} is radically different.